NFL Week 13 AFC Games to Watch - Betting Previews and Predictions - CLNS Media

 Prediction & Pick

-Disgustingness aside, Watson is an uber talented quarterback and I don’t expect much of a drop off from the sixth-yer star.
+Disgustingness aside, Watson is an uber-talented quarterback and I don’t expect much of a drop-off from the sixth-year star.
 He’ll want to prove his worth (as a player), and that will be magnified in Houston.

 The Texans are in a bad spot and it’s not going to get any better for them this season.
 Browns win and cover, and the total goes over.